-Distribution fees include distribution fees paid to the Company by G.distributors on the Class C shares sold.
+Distribution fees include fees paid to the Company by G.distributors on the AUM of the TETON Westwood Funds' Class C shares sold.
 Class C shares have a 12b-1 Plan with a service and distribution fee totaling 1%.
 The distributor will advance the first year's commission at the time of the sale and collect the distribution fee monthly based on the daily average AUM during the first year.
 The Company has agreed to reimburse the distributor for the commissions advanced and receives the monthly service and distribution fee in return.
 Fees collected may be higher or lower than the amounts advanced as AUM increases or decreases during the period based on the Fund's performance.